RBA Interest Rates May 2026: What It Means for Your Mortgage

 Where rates are right now

-The RBA cut the cash rate by 15 basis points at its 2-3 February meeting, moving from 4.00% to 3.85%.
-It then raised by 25 basis points at the 16-17 March meeting, taking the cash rate target to 4.10%.
-So the recent path was a cut followed by a rebound higher โ€” not two consecutive hikes from 4.35%.
+The RBA cut the cash rate by 15 basis points at the 2–3 February meeting, taking it from 4.00% to 3.85%.
+Then it lifted rates by 25 basis points at the 16–17 March meeting, pushing the cash rate target to 4.10%.
+So no, it wasn't two straight hikes from 4.35%.
+It was down, then back up again.

 The May 2026 meeting: what to expect

-The RBA meets eight times a year under its current structure (it reduced from 11 meetings in 2024).
-The next opportunity to change the cash rate is 4โ€“5 May 2026.
+The RBA now meets eight times a year, down from 11 meetings in 2024.
+The next chance it gets to move rates is 4–5 May 2026.

 Possible outcomes: